 Funding for Pell Grant programs is provided based on an award year basis.
-The award year begins on July $1^{\rm st}$ of one year and extends to June $30^{\rm th}$ of the next year.
+The award year begins on July 1st of one year and extends to June 30th of the next year.
 An academic year at NWTC is one in which a student completes a minimum of 28 weeks and 960 hours of instruction.
 For Pell Grant payments to students, an academic year of 960 hours/28 weeks (with a payment period of 480 hours/14 weeks) is applicable to Career Options/Programs that are 960 hours or greater.
 For Career Options that are less than 960 hours, the payment period is one half of the total hours and one half of the total weeks of the Career Option.
+For Career Options that are over 960 hours/28 weeks (i.e. Practical Nursing, Paramedic, Cosmetologist, and Master Instructor) will have different academic years.
+Please contact the Financial Aid Director with any questions regarding academic years.

-EFC Formula
+SAI Formula